infopirate/PeachesAhead/PITCHME.md

 ## Main Priorities

-- [X] A Web Application to monitor MultiChain & Factom for Transaction
+Savings
+- [ ] A major goal of the project

+Security
-- [ ] A tracking method across the blocks/transactions to monitoring goods from farm to distributor to stand
+- [ ] A visual way of tracking / monitoring peaches from farm(s) to the distributor(s) to the stand(s).
-- [ ] Stand selling peaches from distributor to end customers
+- [ ] Stand selling peaches that can be verified authentic.

 Major Considerations:
 Time, Functionality, Security, Savings, Effort